Back to School Bingo Cards Printable for First Day Icebreakers

 Sight word bingo

-Help early readers practice high-frequency words with printable or online sight word bingo cards.
+Help early readers practice high frequency words with printable sight word bingo cards for Dolch lists, Fry lists, reading centers, and small groups.

 Vocabulary bingo